Labels

 Filming Schedule & Preparations

-This blog post, written by me (Beatrice), details the preparations we made before filming our music video.
-This includes the preparation of props and equipment, and setting up a filming schedule that my team and I made to manage and organize the production process.
+This blog post, written by me (Beatrice), details the filming schedule that my team and I made to manage and organize the production process.

 Location Scout & Risk Assessment

-This blog post, (made by Rachelle), details the location scout and risk assessment that my team and I have discussed and deliberated on in order to pick the most suitable locations to film the scenes in our music video.
+This blog post, written by Rachelle, details the location scout and risk assessment that my team and I have discussed and deliberated on in order to pick the most suitable locations to film the scenes in our music video.

 Location